alex285/gpm-registry/README.md

 ## GPM Registry
-Packages definitions for GPM.
+Packages definitions for GPM ([NOT Go Package Manager](https://github.com/pote/gpm)).
 Minimum GNOME version support is 3.18.

 ### Requirements
 The source of the package should be hosted on [Github!](http://github.com/)